 Generally speaking, there’s a significant difference between these approaches.
 While providing banking essentials firstly aims at reducing costs, the marketing approach is laser-focused on retaining customers and attracting new ones.
 Let’s explore further where the dividing line goes.

 By providing the possibility to perform basic transactions online, banks can save up to $50 annually with each mobile-using customer (Javelin Strategy & Research).
-However, when thinking like marketers, banks can go further and differentiate their mobile app from those of their competitors.
-To achieve this, a bank should study customers’ needs and preferences to avoid introducing a flashy new mobile banking feature that nobody needs.
-They can improve their targeting by segments and niches with a proactive market research that reveals customers’ needs.
+However, banks can go further and differentiate their mobile app from those of their competitors.
+To achieve this, a bank should conduct a careful marketing study of customers’ needs and preferences to avoid introducing a flashy new mobile banking feature that nobody needs.
 JPMorgan Chase is a brilliant example of a customer-oriented service provider.
 Lately, the bank introduced a Spanish-language mobile banking app showing its commitment to the Hispanic community.
 This upgrade seems especially well-thought as the Hispanic community shows the highest usage of mobile banking reaching 56%, while the average number is 43% (2016 FED Consumers and Mobile Financial Services research).

 Banks can choose to go for a mobile banking app with essential features, such as paying bills, checking transactions history, etc. But since this functionality is a must-have in any online app, it won’t help to gain any points in brand recognition.
 To get a market advantage with the help of a mobile banking app, financial institutions need to introduce an exceptional functionality triggering the word of mouth.
 For example, Bank of America has a strong brand marketing campaign by introducing extra mobile banking features like checking any pending transactions, sending money via email or text, and even accessing mobile banking on Apple Watch.
 Simple is another example of a company that provides unique and highly appealing mobile banking features.
 Those Simple customers who need help with budgeting can enjoy the possibility to set saving goals or try out a safe-to-spend feature that predicts available balances after making all monthly payments.